AyushNegi-11/You-Tube-JavaScript-/README.md

 # You-Tube-JavaScript-
-A code repo for JS series for chai aur code channel
+A code repo for JS series from chai aur code channel